-Property and equipment with values of \$10,000 or more and a useful life longer than three years are recorded at cost, or, if donated, at their estimated fair value at date of receipt.
+Property and equipment with an individual value of \$10,000 or more, or a capital project with a total value of \$10,000 or more, is recorded at historical cost, or if donated, at fair value at date of receipt.
+Historical cost is defined as the amount paid to acquire an asset.
 Maintenance and repairs are charged to expense as incurred.
 When items of property and equipment are sold or otherwise disposed of, the assets and related accumulated depreciation accounts are eliminated, and any gain or loss is included in the consolidated statement of activities.